interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 | `packet` | [Base64-Url](https://en.wikipedia.org/wiki/Base64#URL_applications) Encoded ILP Packet | ILP Payment packet including the destination address and amount |
 | `condition` | 32 Bytes, Base64-Url Encoded | Execution condition for the payment |

 In IPR the sender only uses the `account` and `amount` from the ILP packet and MUST treat the `data` as opaque.
-The sender MUST NOT modify the ILP packet at all, or the recipient will reject the payment.
+The sender MUST NOT modify the ILP packet at all, or the receiver will reject the payment.

 ### Binary